Kelvin Etemesi

-Kelvin Injili Etemesi is a Kenyan striker who turns out for Kenyan Premier League side Nairobi City Stars.
+Kelvin Injili Etemesi (born 28 September 2004) is a Kenyan striker who plays for Kenyan Premier League side KCB.

 Career

-Etemesi started out at WYSA in Kangemi before joining Kangemi All-Stars in the Kenyan third-tier league.
-He then made a big leap to join Kenyan Premier League side Nairobi City Stars for the 2022/23 season in August 2022.
+Etemesi started out at Westlands Youth Sports Association (WYSA) in Kangemi before joining Kangemi All-Stars in the Kenyan third-tier league.
+He then joined Kenyan Premier League side Nairobi City Stars for the 2022–23 season in August 2022.

-He earned his top-flight debut on 19 November 2022 in Nyayo Stadium against Bidco United F.C.
+He made his senior debut on 19 November 2022 in Nyayo Stadium against Bidco United.

-He scored a brace for his maiden top-flight goal on 29 March 2023 in Kasarani Annex in a 3–0 win over Mathare United.
-He went on to score three more braces against Posta Rangers F.C., Vihiga Bullets, and AFC Leopards.
-His latest brace came at a time he had gone for four games without a goal in the league.
+He scored a brace on 29 March 2023 in Kasarani Annex in a 3–0 win over Mathare United to register his first ever top flight goals.
+He went on to score three more braces against Posta Rangers, Vihiga Bullets, and AFC Leopards to surpass Samuel Ouma's 17-year old record of three braces in a season set back in 2005–06.

-His brace against AFC Leopards on 29 May 2023 saw him become the first City Stars player to score four braces in a season thereby surpassing Samuel Ouma's 17-year old record set back in the 2005/6 season, of scoring three braces in a season.

-He made it brace number five for the season on 20 June 2023 when he scored on either half in a 2-2 draw in Kasarani Annex against F.C.
-Talanta.